Bereavement in Judaism: Shloshim – thirty days

-The thirty-day period following burial (including shiva) is known as shloshim.
+The thirty-day period following burial (including shiva) is known as shloshim (שלושים).
 During shloshim, a mourner is forbidden to marry or to attend a seudat mitzvah (religious festive meal).
 Men do not shave or get haircuts during this time.

 Since Judaism teaches that a deceased person can still benefit from the merit of mitzvot (commandments) performed in their memory, it is considered a special privilege to bring merit to the departed by learning Torah in their name.
 A popular custom amongst Orthodox Jews is to coordinate a group of people who will jointly study the complete Mishnah during the shloshim period.
 This is due to the fact that "Mishnah" (משנה) and "Neshamah" (נשמה), soul, have the same (Hebrew) letters.

 Shneim asar chodesh – twelve months

-Those mourning a parent additionally observe a twelve-month period, counted from the day of death.
+Those mourning a parent additionally observe a twelve-month period (שנים עשר חודש), counted from the day of death.
 During this period, most activity returns to normal, although the mourners continue to recite the Kaddish as part of synagogue services for eleven months.
 In Orthodox tradition, this is an obligation of the sons (not daughters) as mourners.
 There remain restrictions on attending festive occasions and large gatherings, especially where live music is performed.